Dow Transports Support Dow 30K outlook?

 The weekly chart of the Transports illustrates that they are now at a zone of strong resistance; this resistance will eventually be overcome as the transports are trading in the extremely oversold ranges on the monthly charts as shown further below.
 The transports need to close above 11250 on a monthly basis.
 If they can achieve this, then former resistance will turn into support.
 A breakout could push this index as much as 1800 to 2400 points higher from the breakout zone; in this case, the breakout zone would be 11250.

 If the utilities close below the 801 to 804 ranges, then the first breakout attempt by the Dow transports is likely to fail.
-This will convince everyone that the transportation sector is going to breakdown, but precisely the opposite will transpire.
+This will convince everyone that the transportation sector is going to break down, but precisely the opposite will transpire.
 If the Dow transports trade below 10500 for three days in a row, the odds of a move to the 9300 to 9600 will spike significantly.
 If this comes to pass, aggressive traders can load up on stocks in the transportation sector.
 Some stocks that come to mind are WERN, PTSI, FWRD, HTLD, etc.

 Transportation Sector Expected To Outperform Markets

 Overall we expect the transportation sector to outperform the markets.
-When a sector is hated, and the trend is up, it’s probably the perfect time to establish long positions in that sector.
+When a sector is hated and the trend is up, it’s probably the perfect time to establish long positions in that sector.

 The ideal setup would call for the Dow utilities to experience a sharp pullback so that the Dow can follow in its footsteps and in doing so create a fantastic opportunity.
-Unless the trend changes, one should completely ignore the urge to panic if the market’s pullback strongly next year.
+Unless the trend changes, one should completely ignore the urge to panic if the market pullback strongly next year.
 The suggested course of action would be to break out a bottle of your favourite beverage (alcoholic or non-alcoholic) and celebrate.

-Some subscribers have asked us why we don’t short the markets; our focus is on the long term trend.
-While it looks like it is easy to gauge the direction of the trend, we can assure that it’s not.
+Some subscribers have asked us why we don’t short the markets; our focus is on the long-term trend.
+While it looks like it is easy to gauge the direction of the trend, we can assure you that it’s not.
 We don’t want to be in a position where we are stuck looking at two opposing trends in two different time frames and in doing so miss out on both ends.
 This reminds us of the story of the donkey that kept looking for a tastier haystack; in the end, the idiot died of starvation.

 Hence, while the trend is up, we will focus on the long trades and vice versa.
-Finally, note the market update is a tool that can also be used to meet your own needs; thus if you have time and are comfortable with shorting the market you may do so.
+Finally, note the market update is a tool that can also be used to meet your own needs; thus, if you have time and are comfortable with shorting the market, you may do so.
 The best way to minimize the risk factor when shorting the market is to use put options; one knows upfront how much one could potentially lose.
 Market Update Feb 11, 2020

-Market Update March 2020
+Dow Transports Market Insights: A March 2020 Update

 Don’t forget to keep a trading journal; the best time to take notes is when blood is flowing freely on the streets.